Gurmeet Ram Rahim Singh: Conflict with Sikh and Hindu groups

-In May 2007, Ram Rahim was accused of hurting the religious sentiments of the Sikhs by wearing in an advertisement attire resembling the tenth and final living Sikh Guru Gobind Singh, by using a turban with a kalgi (egret feather).
+In May 2007, Ram Rahim was accused of hurting the religious sentiments of the Sikhs by wearing an advertisement attire resembling the tenth and final living Sikh Guru Gobind Singh, by using a turban with a kalgi (egret feather).
 His followers also organised a demonstration against their alleged persecution at the hands of some religious organisations.
 Ram Rahim was attacked by a mob on 16 July 2007, but escaped unhurt.
 The Dera Sacha Sauda tendered multiple apologies, regretting confusion over the dress, and stated that it had high regard for all Sikh Gurus, Sikh religion and all of humanity.
 A multi religion delegation approached the apex Sikh organisation to accept the apology.
 While not rejecting the apology outright, the Akal Takht maintained it was inadequate on several counts.

 A criminal case filed against him, for hurting the Sikh sentiments, was dismissed by the Sirsa court in 2009 and Bathinda court in 2014.
 Counter-terrorism expert Ajai Sahni has stated that the tensions between the Sikh community and the Dera have been exploited by the pro-Khalistan elements.
 He has further quoted Indian military intelligence that Iknoor Khalsa Fauj, Khalistan Zindabad Force and Khalistan Commando Force have attempted to eliminate him.

 In a case where the Dera's followers were accused of being suicide attackers, the Dera has stated publicly that it was being targeted by vested political groups that were conspiring to defame it.
 The organisation has demanded a judicial probe into the allegations.